EtaiWil/Math_Expressions_Interpreter/README.md

-# Math Expressions interpreter
+# Math Expressions Interpreter
 ## General Information
-this program represents nested logical expressions with variables, evaluates their values for specific variable assignments, and simplifies the results.
+This program represents nested logical expressions with variables, evaluates their values for specific variable assignments, and simplifies the results.

-Basically, it's a program that interprets logical expressions.
+Basically, it's a program that interprets logical expressions.<br>
-It can be used for:
+It can be used to:

 * Automatically differentiate and simplify expressions using logic gates.
 * Evaluate expressions.
-* Get expression's variables.
+* obtain expression's variables.
-* Performs procedures on the expression such as - nandify, norify, etc.
+* Perform procedures on the expression such as - nandify, norify, etc.

 ```